Sonic the Hedgehog (1991 video game): Gameplay

-Sonic the Hedgehog is a 2D side-scrolling platform game.
-The gameplay centers on Sonic the Hedgehog's ability to run at high speed through levels that include springs, slopes, bottomless pits, and vertical loops.
+Sonic the Hedgehog is a platform game where players control the titular character Sonic, who is tasked with defeating Doctor Ivo Robotnik and obtaining the six Chaos Emeralds.
+The game takes place from a side-scrolling perspective.
+He is capable of running at high speed through levels that include springs, slopes, bottomless pits and vertical loops.
 The levels are populated with robot enemies, inside which Dr. Robotnik has trapped animals; destroying a robot frees the animal, but is not necessary to complete the game.
-The player must also avoid touching spikes, falling into bottomless pits, being crushed by moving walls or platforms, and drowning, which may be prevented by breathing air bubbles from vents.
-Sonic's main means of attack is the spin attack, in which he curls into a ball and spins his body, damaging enemies and certain obstacles upon collision.
+His primary form of offense is a spin attack, in which he curls into a ball and spins his body, damaging enemies and certain obstacles upon collision.
 This may be performed by jumping or rolling.

-At the start of the game, the player is given three lives, which may be lost if Sonic collides with hazardous enemies or objects while in possession of no rings, falls to the bottom of the level screen, or exceeds an act's ten-minute time limit.
-Signposts act as checkpoints to allow Sonic to return to the most recently activated post when he loses a life.
-The time resets when he returns to the checkpoint.
-The game ends when the player runs out of lives, although the player may return to the beginning of the act with three lives if they have any continues.

-Scattered around each level are gold rings.
-Collecting 100 rings rewards the player with an extra life.
-Rings act as a layer of protection against hazards: if Sonic holds at least one ring when he collides with an enemy or dangerous obstacle, all his rings will scatter.
-He can recollect some of them again before they disappear.
-If he is hit without holding any rings, he loses a life.
-Shields and temporary invincibility can be collected to provide additional layers of protection, but certain hazards, such as drowning, being crushed, falling into bottomless pits, or running out of time, kill Sonic regardless of rings or other protection.
+Scattered around each level are gold rings that can grant Sonic protection from a single enemy or hazard as well as an extra life if 100 are collected.
+Also scattered throughout the level are canisters containing power-ups such as additional rings and temporary invincibility.
+Signposts act as checkpoints where Sonic can respawn after losing a life.

 The game is split into six principal zones, followed by a short Final Zone.
 Each main zone has its own visual style, and while some enemies appear throughout, each zone has unique enemies and obstacles.
 Each main zone is split into three acts, all of which must be completed.
 At the end of each main zone's third act, the player confronts Dr. Robotnik for a boss fight.
 For most of the fights, Robotnik's vehicle is fitted with different weapons.
 After completing the sixth zone, the player continues to the single-level Final Zone for a last encounter with Robotnik inside a large machine environment.
-Destroying Robotnik's machine ends the game.
 A brief animation shows Sonic's return to the first zone, with animals liberated from Dr. Robotnik.